Essential knee terminology

 Semitendinosus tenodesis is one of several surgical procedures to improve knee stability.

-The Sherman classification is a classification based upon the situation of an ACL (anterior cruciate ligament) tear.
+The Sherman classification identifies the positioning of an anterior cruciate ligament (ACL) tear.

 The shin bone larger bone of the lower leg, correctly called the 'tibia'.